sombriks/how-to-structure-java-projects/README.md

 ## 07-gradle-project

-When stuff went full madness.
+This is when stuff go full madness.

 ```bash
 cd 07-gradle-project